 Or, if you happen to have thought ahead, or have some leaves left over from your fall leaf crafting, then go find your collection and see what you’ve got to work with.

 2. Press and Preserve the Leaves

-Tuck the leaves between pages of an old phone book or sheets of used paper.
+If you’re just gathering the leaves now, tuck them between pages of an old phone book or some sheets of newspaper.
 Then stack a few more heavy books on top.
 The paper will absorb moisture and the pressure will make the leaves flat and presentable.
 Leave them to dry for a few days.

 If you’re interested in other ways to preserve leaves, you might enjoy reading this article by Red Ted Art.